pprunty/pprunty.github.io/posts/06-claude.md

 ---
-title: "The Rise of Claude 3.5 Sonnet: Anthropic's Latest Large Language Model is Here to Stay"
+title: "The Rise of Claude: Anthropic's Latest Large Language Model is Here to Stay"
 date: "2024-06-30"
 image: "/images/articles/claude/claude.WEBP"
 description: "Exploring the capabilities and impact of Anthropic's newest Large Language Model."